(25th March 2014 – 10 miles)

 to follow a quiet farm road.

-A last stretch of grassy cliffs carried us within sight of our goal: Berwick-upon-Tweed.
+A final stretch of grassy cliffs carried us within sight of our goal: Berwick-upon-Tweed.
 Only three miles from the Scottish border, Berwick was captured or ransacked thirteen times before finally becoming English in 1482.
 (Not everyone is happy with that outcome.
 A couple of people I met, told me that they felt more allied with Scotland than what they consider a distant, disinterested Westminster).

 We dropped to the promenade at Spittal and a sudden return to the urban.
 Town outskirts are often desultory and I’m afraid Berwick is no exception.

-But I wasn’t too bothered: my march across England was hugely satisfying and I was very chuffed at its completion.
+But I wasn’t too bothered: my march across England had been hugely satisfying and I was very chuffed at its completion.
 I’d walked every inch from the south Cumbrian coast on Morecambe Bay to (almost) the Scottish border on the North Sea which, I roughly calculate, is 460 000 steps.
 (I didn’t count them).

 We notched up a gear to reach the Old Bridge.
 (And it is – dating from 1626).